Last updated: Bad trip: The state of travel customer experience

 The hospitality industry was hit the hardest by the pandemic, tallying more job losses than any other industry.
 The problem is that the industry hasn’t bounced back with more than 1 million jobs still lost, according to the US Travel Association.

-Hospitality has a higher “jobs quit rate” than other industries – 5.3% as of September, compared to 2.7% for the overall economy.
+Hospitality has a higher “jobs quit rate” than other industries – 5.3%, compared to 2.7% for the overall economy.
 Combined with so many job openings outside the industry, that makes it doubly hard to hire enough workers.

-Set those losses and challenges against millions of travelers who are anxious for a change of scenery and planning to go all-out with family reunions, big milestone celebrations, and bucket-list trips, and it adds up to a lot of frustration and disappointment.
+Set those losses and challenges against millions of travelers anxious for a change of scenery who are planning to go all-out with family reunions, milestone celebrations, and bucket-list trips, and it adds up to a lot of frustration and disappointment.

-While the industry scrambles to fill jobs, travel spending continues to climb with airline ticket sales in October up more than 17% in from a year ago and lodging sales jumping nearly 37% from 2021, according to the Mastercard Spending Pulse.
+While the industry scrambles to fill jobs, travel spending continues to climb with airline ticket sales in October up more than 17% in from a year ago and lodging sales jumping nearly 37%, according to the Mastercard Spending Pulse.

 Travel CX takes a hit